We will discuss filtering and convolving with a difference operator.

 We can break down each step of the process into the following:

-This shows us the frequncies present in each original image, as well as the frequencies present after filtering each.
+This shows us the frequencies present in each original image, as well as the frequencies present after filtering each.
 Though the Gaussian isn't perfect, we still see that there "High frequency" image does have less power in the center, and the "Low frequency" filtered image has less extraneous power on the edges, though we do see some cross bars.

 I tried this method on other images.